JoshCheek/mountain_berry_fields/Readme.md

     $ gem install readme_tester

 ## TODO

-* set up input files so they don't need a .mountain_berry_fields in their name if given a -o flag
-* set up input flag so `mountain_berry_fields -s` will list the test strategies
-* contexts should be lazy (can define context after a block that uses it)
-* should be able to pass options to the initializer
-* create repositories for the extracted gems
+* use MBF to test this readme
+  - install all locally as gems
+  - test the shit
 * add links to examples where I do all of the above
+  - edit dependencies to have mbf as dev dep
-* use rake tasks on Surrogate and Deject
+  - add rake tasks
+  - push to github
 * Fix dependencies such that they use Rubygems instead of Gemfiles
+  - edit gemfiles and gemspecs
+* Fix all readmes and gem descriptions
 * push all 3 gems to github
+* set it up on Travis

+## Features to add for v2
+* contexts should be lazy (can define context after a block that uses it)
+* should be able to pass options to the initializer
+* enable the test strategy to decide what should be returned
+* support for multiple input files
+* FLAGS:
+* * -o set up input files so they don't need a .mountain_berry_fields in their name (output filename is provided, so input filename needs no naming conventions)
+* * -s list all known test strategies
+* * -v version
+* * -c check syntax (no output, thus also no input filename restrictions)